 Fiduciary, ‘Fee-only’ Advisors – Revisited

 We briefly looked at the Investment Adviser Regulations from SEBI.
 The entire regulation can be found here.
 The language is reasonably simple.
-Many firms are Registered Investment Advisers (RIAs).
-The regulations allow a company RIA to have other business activities, but they need to be separate.
 Chapter III of the regulations lists these general responsibilities of Investment Advisers.

 (1) An investment adviser shall act in a fiduciary capacity towards its clients and shall disclose all conflicts of interests as and when they arise.